Skip to main content

 Sobia (سوبيا)

-Sobia is a creamy, milky drink particularly popular during Ramadan.
-Various regional variations exist, with some being rice-based (Sobia Ruz, سوبيا رز) and others made with barley (Sobia Sha'ir, سوبيا شعير) or oats.
+Sobia is a creamy, milky drink most popular during Ramadan.
+There are several regional versions: some are rice-based (Sobia Ruz), others use barley (Sobia Sha'ir) or oats.
 The base ingredient is cooked until soft, then blended and strained.
-The resulting milky liquid is sweetened with sugar, often flavored with cardamom, cinnamon, or vanilla, and then chilled.
-Sobia's smooth texture and refreshing taste provide a welcome relief from the heat and a comforting way to break the fast.
-Street vendors and specialized shops sell it, especially in the evenings during Ramadan.
-Its creamy texture and subtle spices make it a favorite among all ages.
+The milky liquid that results is sweetened with sugar, flavored with cardamom, cinnamon, or vanilla, and chilled.
+Its smooth texture makes it a comforting way to break the fast and a relief from the heat.
+Street vendors and specialized shops sell it, mostly in the evenings during Ramadan, and it goes down well with all ages.

 other